Clemson–South Carolina rivalry: 2000: "The Catch II"/"The Push-off"

 In 2000, for the first time since 1987, both teams were ranked entering the game.
-Trailing late in the game 14–13, Clemson quarterback Woody Dantzler connected with wide-receiver Rod Gardner for a 50-yard reception to Carolina's 8-yard line with ten seconds remaining.South Carolina players and fans point to a replay that shows Gardner pushing off Gamecock defender Andre Goodman, while Clemson players and fans contend that the contact was mutual and incidental.
+Trailing late in the game 14–13, Clemson quarterback Woody Dantzler connected with wide-receiver Rod Gardner for a 50-yard reception to South Carolina's 8-yard line with ten seconds remaining.South Carolina players and fans point to a replay that shows Gardner pushing off Gamecock defender Andre Goodman, while Clemson players and fans contend that the contact was mutual and incidental.
 No penalty flag was thrown on the play despite a Gamecock receiver being flagged for offensive pass interference on a similar play in the first half by the same official.
 Clemson kicker Aaron Hunt kicked a 25-yard field goal that gave Clemson a 16–14 win.
 The game remains divisive, with Clemson fans remembering it as "The Catch II" and South Carolina fans remembering it as "The Push-Off Game".

 2001: A bicentennial win

 In the 200th year of the University of South Carolina, the Gamecocks hosted the Tigers at the end of a successful regular season that saw them ranked in the Top 25 every week and 7–3 heading into the rivalry game.
 South Carolina jumped out to an early 20–9 lead behind a strong ground attack, and held on to win 20–15 and secure a bid to their second straight Outback Bowl.
 With the win, South Carolina reached eight wins in consecutive seasons for the first time since 1987–88.
 Because of the September 11 attacks, this was not the final regular season game for Clemson.
 The Tigers rescheduled their September 15 game (versus Duke) for the first weekend of December.